DontPanicO/fastapi-distributed-websocket/README.md

 ## Problems of scaling websocket among multiple servers in production

 Websocket is a relatively new protocol for real time communication over HTTP.
-It establish a druable, stateful, full-duplex connection between clients and the server.
+It establishes a druable, stateful, full-duplex connection between clients and the server.
 It can be used to implement chats, real time notifications, broadcasting and pub/sub models.

 ### Connections from clients

 HTTP request/response mechanism fits very well to scale among multiple server instances in production.
-Any time a client make a request, it can connect to any server instance and it's going to receive the same response.
+Any time a client makes a request, it can connect to any server instance and it's going to receive the same response.
 After the response has been returned to the client, it went disconnected and it can make another request without the need to hit the same instace as before.
 This thanks to the stateless nature of HTTP.

-However, Websocket establish stateful connection between the client and the server and, if some error occurs and the connection went lost, we have to ensure that clients are going to hit the same server instance they were connected before, since that instance was managing the connection state.
+However, Websocket establishes a stateful connection between the client and the server and, if some error occurs and the connection went lost, we have to ensure that clients are going to hit the same server instance they were connected before, since that instance was managing the connection state.